Associate Degree Registered Nurse

 - IV Therapy certification of completion.

 Upon completion, or near completion of the above criteria, submit an application to the College of Technology Student Services Office (208) 282-2622.
 Once application is submitted and complete, and eligibility verified, the candidate will take a nationally normed admission test that determines the students overall academic readiness to perform effectively in a nursing program.
 This test includes reading, math, writing and science.
-These scores are combined with cumulative GPA earned (includes all post secondary coursework), years of work experience as a LPN, employer/instructor reference, and documented adherence to nursing standards (reference) to rank-order applicants for each admission class.
+These scores are combined with cumulative GPA earned (includes all post secondary coursework), years of work experience as a LPN as documented from previous or current employer to rank-order applicants for each admission class.

 - Medical and occupational clinics